MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-VII-Bureau-Industry-Security-Department-Commerce/subchapter-C-Export-Administration-Regulations/part-772-Definitions-Terms/section-772.1.md

 *Person.* A natural person, including a citizen or national of the United States or of any foreign country; any firm; any government, government agency, government department, or government commission; any labor union; any fraternal or social organization; and any other association or organization whether or not organized for profit.
 This definition does not apply to part 760 of the EAR (Restrictive Trade Practices or Boycotts).

-*Personal area network.* (Cat 5 Part 2) - A data communication system having all of the following characteristics:
+*Personal area network (Cat 5 Part 2)* - A data communication system having all of the following characteristics:

-(a) Allows an arbitrary number of independent or interconnected ‘data devices’ to communicate directly with each other; and
+(1) Allows an arbitrary number of independent or interconnected 'data devices' to communicate directly with each other; and

-(b) Is confined to the communication between devices within the immediate vicinity of an individual person or device controller (e.g., single room, office, or automobile, and their nearby surrounding spaces).
+(2) Is confined to the communication between devices within the immediate physical vicinity of an individual person or device controller (*e.g.,* single room, office, or automobile).

-Technical Note:
+Technical Notes:

-‘Data device’ means equipment capable of transmitting or receiving sequences of digital information.
+1. 'Data device' means equipment capable of transmitting or receiving sequences of digital information.

+2. The “local area network” extends beyond the geographical area of the “personal area network”.

 *Port of export.* The port where the cargo to be shipped abroad is laden aboard the exporting carrier.
 It includes, in the case of an export by mail, the place of mailing.